How to build a doggy den

-- Consider how you cover the den and where the entrance is.
 Some dogs will prefer it completed covered and others may prefer being able to see out.

 - Don’t be tempted to use the top of the den as a table for anything solid that might scare or harm the dog if knocked off.

 As the pandemic continues, many dog owners will be faced with the heartbreaking decision to give up their dog.

 A small donation will help us change the tale for dogs and their owners by providing advice and support when they need us most.

 Join over 340,000 dog lovers all around the UK and sign up for our newsletter.
 We’ll send you emails packed with our latest advice, information about our work and pupdates from our furry friends.